sanamgill/CRWR1100/_posts/2018-01-01-course-outline.md

 Growing personally and professionally is a process that has no end point.
 Although growth is challenging and at times painful, growth is critical to finding meaning and vitality in our life and work.
 Living systems that come to an equilibrium with their environment — that stick with the status quo and are content living in their comfort zone — do not live for very long!
 For humans, growth requires self-evaluation, which in turn involves looking at our strengths and vulnerabilities, considering the evidence and feedback in these areas, identifying where we wish to grow, creating a game plan for how we plan to address our vulnerabilities, and celebrating our successes.

 Self-assessment involves asking questions such about how we wish to grow.
 What is involved in growing in a given area?
 What opportunities can we find and/or create to grow?
 How do we take responsibility for working on ourselves?
 How does the feedback from others and the results of our attempts to develop tell us how we are doing?
 How do we decide what to do with the feedback we receive from others?

-# Learning Experiences

-The course will include a variety of learning experiences contingent upon regular attendance and dedicated participation.
-Because creative inquiry is an interactive process, much of the class time will be devoted to group experiential exercises, individual reflective tasks, collaborative endeavors, and practical assignments.

-We will create a collaborative environment in this class.
-We are not going to cobble together the type of group one often hears about in the arts and education: competitive, cut-throat, critical.
-Instead, we will direct our efforts toward building upon the individual strengths of each participant, finding ways for each of us to be self-reflective in terms of assessing our work together, discovering a means of protecting the quality and integrity of our contributions.
-The creative spirit is remarkably persistent, yet it is also fragile, especially at its inception, and we must be conscious of this fragility.
-Think about it: did you not experience, as a child, the strangulation of your creativity in school, by way of a culture of insensitive peers or teachers?
-Why do you think hardly anyone feels comfortable singing in public, or dancing, or drawing, or reading their written work to others?
-We have, most of us, been the victims of inappropriate feedback and judgment.
-We have to be careful about this, in our course, so that we do not harm one another.

 # How to Succeed in this Class